aurelian-one/au/specification/DOCUMENT.md

 - `Todo` - A task within a Workspace.
 - `Comment` - A attached Comment for a Todo

-## 1. An Aurelian Workspace is a native decompressed Automerge Document
+## 1. An Aurelian Workspace is a native uncompressed Automerge Document

 An Aurelian Workspace is a raw byte array.
 These bytes follow the "Binary Document Format" as described in https://automerge.org/automerge-binary-format-spec/.